 Chrome Cobalt is the most common type of partial denture framework used in the dental industry.
 It has a long history of being stable, lightweight and strong.

 Titanium is for patients that have allergies or sensitivities to metals.
-Titanium is used for, shoulder joints and hip sockets because of its biocompatibility.
+Titanium is used for dental implants, shoulder joints and hip sockets because of its biocompatibility.
 The cost for titanium frameworks are a bit more but is a great alternative for denture wearers that have metal allergies.

 Note: Depending on the design of the partial denture, the metal clasps used to secure the partial around your natural teeth may be visible.
-To make the clasps less visible we can replace the metal clasps withfor a great aesthetic option.
+To make the clasps less visible, we can replace the metal clasps with Valplast acrylic clasps for a great aesthetic option.

 Acrylic Partial Dentures

-Acrylic partial dentures are made out of gum/tissue coloured acrylic.
-They tend to cost less and best used as a temporary, transitional or immediate partial denture option.
+Acrylic Partial Dentures are made out of gum/tissue coloured acrylic.
+They tend to cost less and are best used as a temporary, transitional or immediate partial denture option.

 Valplast® Flexible Partial Dentures

-One of the most popular denture available today is the Valplast Flexible Partial Denture because of its aesthetics, durability, and malleability.
-The colour, shape, and design of Valplast partials blend seamlessly with the natural appearance of the gingival tissues, making the prosthetic virtually invisible.
+One of the most popular dentures available today is the Valplast Flexible Partial Denture because of its aesthetics, durability, and malleability.
+The colour, shape, and design of Valplast Partials blend seamlessly with the natural appearance of the gingival tissues, making the prosthetic virtually invisible.
 The strong, durable plastic snaps securely and comfortably into place around the existing natural dentition and gingiva.
-The strength of the non-allergenic plastic enables the partial to be fabricated thinly enough with nonmetal clasps to avoid the feeling often encountered with traditional metal partials.
+The strength of the non-allergenic plastic enables the partial to be fabricated thinly enough with non-metal clasps to avoid the feeling often encountered with traditional metal partials.